 Tagline: Best in the galaxy.

 In this solo title we get to see what Drax loves to to – fight.
-Expect plenty of action.
+Expect plenty of action as he tries to prove himself as the greatest fighter in the universe.

 Written by Jason Aaron.
 Art by Chris Bachalo.